StohanzlMart/Broadfork/README.md

 ## Why
 * We want a stirdy broadfork.
-* We want to own the process information so we can produce broadforks locally if desired (they are heavy and hard to transport safely).
+* We want the production process information Open Sourced so everyone can produce broadforks locally where needed.

 ## What
-We need a fablab or company to make our tool and for that we need plans.
+We need workshops, fablabs or companies to make our tool and for that we need plans.
-Dafür brauchts aber mindestens ein Fablab, wenn nicht sogar eine Auftragswerkstatt, der man die Baupläne für sowas schickt.
+Dafür brauchts aber mindestens eine gute Werkstatt, ein Fablab, wenn nicht sogar eine Auftragswerkstatt, der man die Baupläne für sowas schickt.

 ## How
 * Put research (other broadforks (as links) in ob_name.md, and manufacturer contacts as mc_name.md) in research folder